DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 creative city paradigm emerged from the intersection of two different developments.
 One was the political creation of the creative industries as a new economic sector.
-Originally an initiative of Tony Blair’s New Labor government, creative industries policies quickly started to spread throughout the European continent.
-The goal of these policies was to unify all those economic activities connected to the generation and exploitation of intellectual property where, it was argued, the future of economic growth was to be found and the prosperity of cities ensured.[^2] The other development had to do with the idea of using artists and creatives more actively within the processes of urban planning and development.
-Popularized by academics like Richard Florida, the 'creative class' became a crucial reference among city officials, denoting a new breed of entrepreneurs and professionals which cities needed to attract in order to remain competitive.[^3] In the imagination of policy makers, artistic professionals and creative entrepreneurs could become an engine of economic transformation and urban regeneration.
-Yet, for this to happen, a new urban infrastructure was required that catered to the needs of these creative producers.
+Originally an initiative of Tony Blair’s New Labour government, creative industries policies quickly started to spread throughout the European continent.
+The goal of these policies was to unify all those economic activities connected to the generation and exploitation of intellectual property where, it was argued, the future of economic growth was to be found and the prosperity of cities ensured.

 In this context, the Volkskrant building's art factory seemed to provide a perfect example of creative city transformation.
 As a ‘best-practice’